day8/re-frame/docs/Solve-the-CPU-hog-problem.md

 How are we to show progress updates like "Hey, X% completed"?
-Or how can we handle the user clicking on that "Cancel" button trying to stop this long running process?
+Or how can we handle the user clicking on that "Cancel" button trying to stop this long-running process?

-We need a means by which long running handlers can hand control back for "other" processing every so often, while still continuing on with their computation.
+We need a means by which long-running handlers can hand control back for "other" processing every so often, while still continuing on with their computation.

 ## The re-frame Solution

-__First__, all long running, CPU-hogging processes are put in event handlers.
+__First__, all long-running, CPU-hogging processes are put in event handlers.
 Not in subscriptions.
 Not in components.
 Not hard to do, but worth establishing as a rule, right up front.